nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:

-- `list` followed by `delete 2` deletes the 2nd person in the Concert address book.
+- `list` followed by `deletep 2` deletes the 2nd person in the Concert Phone book.
-- `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+- `findp Betsy` followed by `deletep 1` deletes the 1st person in the results of the `find` command.

 ### Deleting a concert : `deletec`

-Deletes the specified person from the Concert address book.
+Deletes the specified person from the Concert Phone book.

 Format: `deletec INDEX`